jina-ai/finetuner/docs/components/tailor.md

 ## (optional) Attach a bottleneck module.

 Sometimes you want to add a bottleneck module or projection head on top of your embedding model.
-This bottleneck layer should be a simple multi-layer perception.
+This bottleneck layer should be a simple multi-layer perceptron.
 This could help you improve your embedding quality and potentially reduce the dimensionality.

 Tailor allows you to attach this small bottleneck module on top of your embedding model.